If the sight of a plate of broccoli makes you gag, this post is for you!

 We work closely with our Online Coaching Clients to help them find their gateway vegetables, and I even picked our coaches’ brains to get their favorite tactics in this guide too.

-By the end of today, I’m going to have you excited to eat vegetables, and ready to take the NF Veggie Challenge.
+By the end of this guide, I’m going to have you excited to eat vegetables, and ready to take the “NF Veggie Challenge”:

 You’ve probably been told since you were a toddler to “Eat your vegetables!
 They’re good for you.”

 Do you really know WHY they’re good for you?
 Let me jump into a few reasons why vegetables kick ass.

 1) Vegetables are nutrient dense.
 It should be no surprise that Popeye turned to a vegetable when he needed a power-up.

 Think of vegetables as one of our body’s most efficient fuel sources: they are packed full of vital macro and micronutrients.

 Just take a look at our article on how to eat healthy – it should be no surprise that vegetables take up half the plate in our “healthy plate” strategy.